Admiring Light

 Massies Creek – Sony A7 III with Tamron 28-75mm f/2.8 @ 75mm, f/14, 6s, ISO 100

-4 thoughts on “Paradise in Ohio”
+4 responses to “Paradise in Ohio”

-1. Eduardo Palazuelos Romo says:
+1. Eduardo Palazuelos Romo Avatar

 Totally agree with your statement about seeking new locations yet let us not forget the change of light and seasons at our neighboring and therefore most common locations.
 As always, beautiful photos and insightful write-up, a very encouraging reminder that we haven’t seen everything yet, no matter how many or few times we go there.
 Here in southeastern Arizona, the challenge is very real, it is not the most obvious location to spot the change of seasons and finding a perennial stream is a never-ending challenge.
 Still, I go and seek, it is all part of the challenge of traveling the landscape photographer road.